qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_dragdrop.rst

     }
   });

-This prevents the drag of data from the source widget when some runtime condition is not solved.
+This prevents the dragging of data from the source widget when some runtime condition is not solved.
 This is especially useful to call some external functionality to check whether a desired action is possible.
 In this case it might also depend on the other properties of the source widget e.g. in a mail program it is possible to drag the selection of the tree to another folder, with one exception: the inbox.
-This could easily solved with such a feature.
+This could easily be solved with such a feature.

 .. _pages/gui_toolkit/ui_dragdrop#drag_session:

 Drag Session
 ============

 During the drag session the ``drag`` event is fired for every move of the mouse.
 This event may be used to "attach" an image or widget to the mouse cursor to indicate the type of data or object dragged around.
-It may also use for render a line during a reordering drag&drop session (see next paragraph).
+It may also be used to render a line during a reordering drag&drop session (see next paragraph).
 It supports the methods ``getDocumentLeft`` and ``getDocumentTop`` known from the ``mousemove`` event.
 This data may be used for the positioning of a cursor.

-When hovering a widget the ``dragover`` event is fired on the "interims" target.
+When hovering a widget the ``dragover`` event is fired on the "interim" target.
 When leaving the widget the ``dragleave`` event is fired.
 The ``dragover`` is cancelable and has information about the related target (the source widget) through ``getRelatedTarget`` on the incoming event object.

 Another quite useful event is the ``dragend`` event which is fired at every end of the drag session.
 This event is fired in both cases, when the transaction has modified anything or not.
 It is fired when pressing Escape or stopping the session any other way as well.